 How smart is your AI model, really?

-AI IQ intelligently estimates the IQ's of popular AI models
+AI IQ intelligently estimates the IQs of popular AI models

 AI Models by IQ